Mississippi State University, History

 |Location:||Mississippi, United States|

-The Mississippi State University Department of History invites applications for a tenure-track appointment in 20th century African American history, beginning August 16, 2018.
+History of Modern Europe and Science/Technology/and/or Medicine.
+Assistant Professor.
+The History Department of Mississippi State University invites applications for a tenure-track appointment in Modern European History and the History of Science/Technology and/or Medicine, beginning August 16, 2016.
 Teaching responsibilities are two courses per semester.
-Offerings include a turn in the US History survey and undergraduate and graduate courses in the area of expertise.
-Demonstrated ability to contribute to the department’s vibrant intellectual life is especially favored.
+Offerings include undergraduate and graduate courses in the areas of expertise, a turn in the history of science or history of technology survey courses, and graduate seminars.
+Demonstrated ability to contribute to the department’s longstanding Ph.D. program and vibrant intellectual and professional life is especially favored.

 MSU is an equal opportunity employer, and all qualified applicants will receive consideration for employment without regard to race, color, religion, ethnicity, sex (including pregnancy and gender identity), national origin, disability status, age, sexual orientation, genetic information, protected veteran status, or any other characteristic protected by law.
 We always welcome nominations and applications from women, members of any minority group, and others who share our passion for building a diverse community that reflects the diversity in our student population.